danhpham2000/Credit-Fraud-Detection/README.md

 <strong>Phase 4:</strong> Implement machine learning algorithm to predict with the desired of 90% and above(Completed) </br>

-<h2>Note: The project is being developed so it is not visible at the moment, expected 2 weeks to complete</h2>
+NOTE: This project is partially completed, the issue raise when the dataset is imbalanced, expected to be fixed soon